-With Crayola® Washable Paints and Paint Brushes on white construction paper, illustrate what you learned about icebergs.
+With Crayola® Washable Paints on white construction paper, students illustrate what they have learned about icebergs.
 Outline icy shadows with gray.
-You will use your painting as an instructional tool when you present your research summary.
+Use painting as an instructional tool when presenting research summary to classmates.
 Dry flat.

-Invite younger children or those with special needs to come to your iceberg expo, at which groups present reports and illustrations.
+Students invite younger children or those with special needs to come to your iceberg expo, at which groups present reports and illustrations.
 Design cool invitations with Crayola Metallic Colored Pencils on white paper.
-Make ice pops for audience members to thank them for attending your program.
+Make ice pops for audience members to thank them for attending the program.

 Explore how gravity and the moon affect tides.
 Find out how tides are useful to man.